 Seriously.
 You grow older, have kids.
 And when you see yourself in photos, you don't see yourself anymore.
 But it doesn't have to be this way.

-A good professional photographer (that would be me) knows that flattering portraiture requires the right lens selection and posing.
+A good professional photographer knows that flattering portraiture requires the right lens selection and posing.
 For example, did you know that some camera lenses can make your nose look big?
 And you probably already know that certain angles and poses are more flattering than others.
 Subtle photo editing in Photoshop also helps.

 But with all of that said, the goal of a family portrait session is to capture your family's love and connection — that’s the subject of the photo.
-Unlike packing school lunches and scheduling playdates, your family photoshoot is not resting all on you.
-That’s because the magic of family portraiture is that somehow, the whole is greater than the sum of its parts.
+Not any one person.
+The magic of family portraits is that somehow, the whole is greater than the sum of its parts.
 And when you're with your people, laughing and having fun, you look and feel your best.

 Several years ago, Australian photographer Sue Bryce started the #existinphotos movement.
 The gist of it is that we owe it to ourselves and our kids to be photographed -- to leave a legacy.
 When your kids look at their family photos in 20, 30, 40 years, they aren't going to notice the baby weight you haven't lost or the dark circles under your eyes (I photoshop those out by the way).
 They are going to look at your smile, your hand on a cheek, the care you took with selecting their outfits, and they will remember that you did these things for them.